National Graduate Leadership Programme

 Should you choose to leave policing, you could take up a leadership role in business, commerce, charities, politics, law or the public sector.
 The skills and experience you gain on the programme are respected by organisations in these sectors and the opportunity you get in the second year of the programme for a secondment with one of our partner organisations is an excellent way to see how they can be applied.

 Whatever path you choose to follow after two years on the programme, you will become part of the Police Now alumni, our exclusive ambassador network.
 You’ll have opportunities to keep in touch with the Police Now team and your fellow participants, as well as access to events, skills sessions and professional development advice.
 There will be many opportunities for you to continue to contribute to our mission to transform the most challenged communities and increase the public’s confidence in policing.

-The role of a Neighbourhood Police Officer
+The role of a neighbourhood police officer

-Join us on campus at University events to experience a day in the life of a Neighbourhood Police Officer.
-Put on one of our virtual reality headsets and discover the sort of real life scenarios you’d be faced with as a police officer on the Police Now National Graduate Leadership Programme.
+Join us on campus at University events to experience a day in the life of a neighbourhood police officer.
+Put on one of our virtual reality headsets and discover the sort of real-life scenarios you’d be faced with as a police officer on the Police Now National Graduate Leadership Programme.

-Come along and meet our recruitment team, Police Now participants and alumni who will be happy to answer any questions you have about our graduate programmes.
+Come along and meet our recruitment team, Police Now participants and alumni who will be happy to answer any questions you have about our national graduate programmes.

 To find out when we’ll be near you, check dates on our campus events page here.

 Over five years we’ve partnered with 30 police forces across England and Wales to provide career opportunities nationwide.